22 Las Vegas Hotels Without Resort Fees (2023 List of Resorts)

 Check Wyndham Grand Desert room rates (TripAdvisor)

 Each of these relatively inexpensive hotels is found in desirable center strip locations within easy walking distance of many nearby casinos and attractions.
-Casino Royale is located next to Harrah’s and The Venetian, while the Travelodge can be found across Las Vegas Blvd. from ARIA.
+Casino Royale is next to Harrah’s and The Venetian, while the Travelodge can be found across Las Vegas Blvd. from ARIA.

 While there are certainly some upsides to not having to pay a resort fee, there are a few downsides to staying at a property that doesn’t have one.
 Here are a few notable cons to properties without resort fees.

 Most non-resort fee properties don’t have a casino on site.
 With the exception of a few (Four Queens, Casino Royale, and Lucky Club), most properties without these extra fees generally don’t have their own casino.
-(Note: The Jockey Club inside The Cosmopolitan has easy access to Cosmo’s casino.)
-If you’re not into gaming, then this isn’t a big deal.

 Resort fees have become a way of life in Las Vegas.
 A few years back, most hotel properties in Vegas started charging amenity fees on top of their regular room rates.
 These fees can really add up to a lot of money.